robind2/torchlight/README.md

 Dan Robinson, September 29, 2017
 robind2@gmail.com

-This project was completed using an AWS Free Tier EC2 instance, with a simple LAMP stack installed.
+This project was completed using an AWS Free Tier EC2 instance, using a version of the LAMP stack that I installed.
 You can view the project here:

 http://18.220.26.74/